Richard Greco Science at a Classical High School

 METEOROLOGY, OCEANOGRAPHY, AND SUSTAINABLE CONSERVATION (12TH GRADE, NOT OFFERED EVERY YEAR)

-The Montfort Academy has created a marine sciences course focused on meteorology, oceanography, marine biology, and sustainable conservation.
-With a combination of classroom teaching and laboratory work that takes place on a “floating classroom and laboratory” on the Long Island Sound, major areas of marine science is explored.
-Laboratory equipment includes a weather station, water current and conditions sensors, plankton nets and crab pots, and water chemistry analysis equipment.
-The Montfort Academy’s floating classroom is unique among New York high schools and will be inaugurated in September 2023.
+Thanks to the donation of a 42-foot boat by one of our trustees, The Montfort Academy has created a marine sciences course focused on meteorology, oceanography, marine biology, and sustainable conservation.
+With a combination of classroom teaching and laboratory work that takes place on our “floating classroom and laboratory” on the Long Island Sound, major areas of marine science is explored.
+Laboratory equipment includes a full weather station with remote monitoring, water current and conditions sensors, plankton nets and crab pots, and water chemistry analysis equipment.
+The Montfort Academy’s floating classroom is unique among New York high schools local high schools and sign of our firm commitment to STEM education.

 Students Debate Whether or Not Pluto is a Planet, February 2022.